Introduction to SQL Management Tools

 SQuirrel SQL Client is an SQL management tool that is based on Java to administer exclusively the JDBC (Java Database Connectivity) compliant databases.
 Using this might require the user to configure the necessary driver definitions (that specifies the driver to use for JDBC) and the alias so as to connect to a database.
-Like other SQL management tools, this also supports different databases like Oracle, MSSQL, MySQL, PostgreSQL, etc.
+Like other, this also supports different databases like Oracle, MSSQL, MySQL, PostgreSQL, etc.

 6. SQLite Database Browser

 SQLite Database browser is an SQL management tool that helps you to create and manage the SQLite databases.
 Along with the other generic features of the database management tool, this also has the feature of importing and exporting the data from various databases.
 Value addition of this management tool is that this is an open source SQL management tool.

 DBeaver is another SQL management tool that again possesses all the generic features like creating, editing, query execution, design of ER Diagrams, etc. But, this one is more or less a universal database tool used by many developers and it has a very low memory footprint.
 Any database like MySQL, Oracle, IBM DB2, PostgreSQL, etc. that is JDBC compliant can be managed using DBeaver.
 This database management tool also gives scope to develop plugins independently that would add more features to the tool.